-- Students are expected to exhibit and uphold academic integrity, striving for honest and ethical behavior as it relates to their scholastic work. - · Students are expected to do their own schoolwork; students may not
+Students are expected to exhibit and uphold academic integrity, striving for honest and ethical behavior as it relates to their scholastic work.

-- receive or give unauthorized assistance in the preparation of any work required for submission for course credit, including examinations, essays, themes, reports, projects or other homework. - Students must give credit to sources consulted in research through proper documentation and citation. - Students may not interfere with another student's academic work. - Students may not help another student commit an act of academic dishonesty.
+- Students are expected to do their own schoolwork; students may not receive or give unauthorized assistance in the preparation of any work required for submission for course credit, including examinations, essays, themes, reports, projects, or other homework. - Students must give credit to sources consulted in research through proper documentation and citation. - Students may not interfere with another student's academic work. - Students may not help another student commit acts of academic dishonesty.

-The following are specific violations to the academic honor code:
+The following are specific violations to the academic honor code: Cheating

-Cheating

-- unauthorized use of notes, texts or other print or electronic aids (calculators, cell phones, iPods, etc.) during a test or quiz - copying the work of others and/or allowing others to view your answers or copy your work during a test or quiz or on homework - allowing other parties to assist in the completion of your test, quiz, homework, paper or project, when not permitted - helping or attempting to help another individual commit an act of academic dishonesty
+- Unauthorized use of notes, texts, or other print or electronic aids (calculator, cell phones, etc.) during a test or quiz - Copying the work of others and/or allowing others to view your answers or copy your work during a test, quiz, or homework. - Allowing other parties to assist in the completion of your test, quiz, homework, paper, or project, when not permitted. - Helping or attempting to help another individual commit an act of academic dishonesty.